TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-12-17-off-the-beaten-path-to-upgrade-symfony-28-to-72.md

 -            $someArgument: '@AnotherType'
 ```

-I wrote a [dedicated post about configs upgrade](/blog/2017/05/07/how-to-refactor-to-new-dependency-injection-features-in-symfony-3-3/), so you wont miss any line you can remove.
+I wrote a [dedicated post about configs upgrade](/blog/2017/05/07/how-to-refactor-to-new-dependency-injection-features-in-symfony-3-3/), so you won't miss any line you can remove.

 ### Do the Monorepo Split

-Is your project still using follwing dependency in `composer.json`?
+Is your project still using the following dependency in `composer.json`?

 ```json
 {